jplummer01/build-2025-demos/Foundry Local/readme.md

 ## What do customers need from Foundry Local

 Developers need ease of use and performance, prioritizing intuitive interfaces, robust documentation, seamless onboarding, and efficient debugging tools.
 Models must run efficiently under resource constraints, requiring optimized algorithms and hardware acceleration.

 Access to a diverse library of quality pre-trained models that can be customized for various use cases is crucial.
 Strong community support helps developers collaborate and share resources.
 Ensuring applications run on various devices and operating systems maximizes their reach.

-Learn more about Foundry Local: AIFPC _AIFL PrPr_for Build25.pptx
+-Learn more about Foundry Local: AIFPC _AIFL PrPr_for Build25.pptx

 ## Resources at your Station
-GitHub Repo: [Link to the Repo] Yes, this Repo :) ccheck the Foundry Local Branch
+GitHub Repo: [Link to the Repo] Yes, this Repo :) check the Foundry Local Branch

 ### Videos: Product Demos
  FL Demos for Build25.pptx